 Be God focused.
 The model prayer, or the Lord’s prayer, opens with “Our Father” and ends with an appeal to God’s glory.
 Note carefully that the first three petitions are God-focused: God’s name, God’s kingdom, and God’s will: “Hallowed be thy name.
 Thy kingdom come, thy will be done” (Matt.
 6:9–10).
 Hallowing God’s name, advancing God’s kingdom, and implementing God’s will come before any man-centered petitions.
 To revitalize our prayer meetings, we must begin with these vertical concerns.

 When Paul and Silas were beaten and thrown into jail for casting a demon out of a woman, how did they react?
 They did not contact the prayer chain.
 They did not call a Christian legal foundation or the Anti-Defamation League.
 Instead, “Paul and Silas prayed, and sang praises unto God” (Acts 16:25).
-Instead of appealing to man for help or moaning about their woes in prayer, they had a God-focused prayer meeting.
+Instead of appealing to man for help or moaning about their woes, they “sang praises unto God”.
+They had a God-focused prayer meeting.

 Praise should precede petition.
 When we begin our praying with needs instead of God’s glory, we go against the scriptural pattern.
 Our prayer times must begin with worship.
 The God-focused prayers of individuals who faced staggering problems (Daniel in Daniel 6:10; Hezekiah in Isaiah 37:14–17) are strong examples for us in this.
 Then we can move on to the needs of others and our own needs: daily bread, forgiveness, and deliverance from evil.